-Nadya Wells is a Non-Executive Director with over 20 years Emerging and frontier markets experience as a long-term investor and governance specialist.
-Latterly she spent 13 years with the Capital Group until 2015, as a portfolio manager and analyst with a focus on EMEA markets.
+Nadya Wells has over 20 years Emerging and frontier markets experience as a long-term investor and governance specialist.
+Latterly she spent 13 years with the Capital Group until 2014, as a portfolio manager and analyst with a focus on EMEA markets.
 Prior to that she was a portfolio manager at Invesco Asset Management investing in Eastern Europe in closed end funds until 1999.
 She started her career with EY in management consulting.
-She is also an independent non-executive director on the Supervisory Board of Sberbank of Russia where she sits on audit, risk and strategy committees and a non-executive director of Eastnine AB in Sweden and responsAbility AG, Switzerland AB in Sweden.
-She has an MBA from INSEAD.
-She was appointed to the Board of Baring Emerging Europe PLC on 23 September 2015.
+She is also an independent non-executive director on the Supervisory Board of Sberbank of Russia where she chairs the audit committee, and sits on risk and strategy committees.
+She is a non-executive director of Eastnine AB in Sweden and Hansa Investment Company Limited.
+She has an MBA from INSEAD, an MA from Oxford University and an MSc from the University of Geneva.
+She was appointed to the Board on 23 September 2015.

 The Board’s Governance Function